fullyslick/project-pixel-art-maker-starter/README.md

 ## Extra Features:
-* if you click on a cell (pixel) and hold the mousse button you will be able to draw continually on the grid (canvas)
+* if you click on a cell (pixel) and hold the mousse button you will be able to draw continually on the grid (canvas) To use the following extra features please checkout to "extra-features" branch:
+* drawing tool (pencil) - draws on a table.
+This is the default mode.
+* eraser - removes the color of every cell (pixel) that you click on.
+* eye droper - takes the color of the selected cell, and sets it as color for the drawing tool.